 5] Disk Full error

-Again a straightforward error that directly suggests you to either delete some items from your computer or simply clear the trash.
+Again a straightforward error that directly suggests you either delete some items from your computer or simply clear the trash.

 Hope this helps.